Tag Archive for: how to

 First, the roses are located in designated beds, with amended soil, such as compost and steer manure.
 Second, and perhaps most importantly for a desert garden, they are located in an area that has filtered sunlight.
 While roses can grow in full sun, they can struggle in the summer, and appreciate some relief.
 Third, she feeds her roses in spring and fall with a rose fertilizer.

 Although I lean toward using plants that look great with little fuss, I make an exception for roses.
-I have grown roses for over 25 years, and now I’m testing new roses for rose growers to see how they do in a low desert garden.
+I have grown roses for over 25 years.
+Now I’m testing new roses for rose growers to see how they do in a low desert garden.

-I firmly believe that if a specific type of plant brings you joy, then it’s worth a bit of extra work, like roses.
+I firmly believe that when a specific type of plant brings you joy.
+It’s worth investing a bit of extra work, just like with roses.

-As I stood in my client’s rose garden, I looked out onto the saguaro forest that stood outside her backyard wall and was struck at how beautiful this colorful oasis stood in stark contrast with its surroundings.
+As I stood in my client’s rose garden, I looked out onto the saguaro forest that stood outside her backyard wall.
+I was struck at how beautiful this colorful oasis stood in stark contrast with its surroundings.

 Growing roses in the desert doesn’t have to be difficult, but there are factors that affect your success.
 I’ve compiled my rose-growing posts into a single list, which you can access here